lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     Now, let us properly equilibrate the system by letting both fluid and piston relax at ambient temperature.

+..  container:: justify

-    Create a new folder called *Equilibration/*, create a new input file in it, and add the following lines:
+    Create a new folder called *Equilibration/* next to the previously created folders, and create a new *input.lammps* file in it.
+Add the following lines into *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in Equilibration/input.lammps*

     # Initialisation
     boundary p p p